mmorandi/MBDyn-web/Installation.md

                   `$ cd mbdyn`

                   `$ git checkout develop`
-                - or select the develop branch from the menu, download a tarball, unpack it, and change directory into the source tree
+                - or alternatively select the develop branch from the menu, download a tarball, unpack it, and change directory into the source tree

                   `$ tar xzvf mbdyn-develop.tar.gz`
                   `$ cd mbdyn-develop`